 What is a ‘consort’?

 As Dzongsar Jamyang Khyentse Rinpoche taught recently in France, a consort is not neccessarily a girlfriend or wife of a Buddhist lama.
 Although, often that is how the term has come to be used.
-In fact, being a consort has nothing to do with such a relation and is often ‘secret’ (the term in Tibetan is sangyum (gsang yum) literally meaning ‘secret mother’) is someone who engages in physical (or energetic mental union) with a Buddhist master focusing on visualisations and breathing and yogic exercises for the purpose of enlightenment, without excessive attachment or desires.
-The enlightened master, Guru Rinpoche had five principal consorts.
-Tertöns (treasure-revealers) in particular are said to require a spiritual consort who is considered to be an indispensable aid to the discovery and decipherment of termas (concealed treasures).
+In fact, being a consort has nothing to do with such a relation and is often ‘secret’ (the term in Tibetan is sangyum (gsang yum) literally meaning ‘secret mother’).
+It is someone who engages in physical (or energetic mental union) with a Buddhist master focusing on visualisations and breathing and yogic exercises for the purpose of enlightenment, without excessive attachment or desires.
+The enlightened master, Guru Rinpoche had five principal consorts (not many lamas can claim to be at that level though!).
+Tertöns (treasure-revealers) in particular are said to require a consort who is considered to be an indispensable aid to the discovery and decipherment of termas (concealed treasures).
 Also, a spiritual consort might at times be recommended in order to rejuvenate and prolong the life-span of the male practitioner, or remove obstacles in his life, especially his health, and to promote his enlightened activities.
 Female practitioners can also take a male consort, as in the case of Yeshe Tsogyal who took Acharya Salé as her consort.

 Qualifications and consent

 The secondary root Vajrayana downfalls state that the vajrayana master or teacher, should not pick UNQUALIFIED consorts and also must not FORCE a consort.
 These terms are not so clear either, but generally speaking the texts and tantras refer to the woman (or consort) having a certain minimum level of attributes, for example, someone that has no vows, no stable practice, or has wrong views or not much understanding of emptiness etc would not be suitable.